 - 1. To graduate master's degree students who possess the appropriate depth of knowledge in specific disciplines. - 2.
-To graduate master's degree student able to perform in appropriate professional and academic positions. - 3.
-To graduate master's degree students who exhibit the attributes of a liberally educated person. - 4.
-To graduate master's degree students qualified to enter and succeed in doctoral programs at leading universities.
+To graduate master's degree students qualified to enter and succeed in doctoral programs at leading universities. - 3.
+To graduate master's degree student able to perform in appropriate professional and academic positions. - 4.
+To graduate master's degree students who exhibit the attributes of a liberally educated person.